 PWD provides education and outreach efforts concerning the management of animal vectors in the Schuylkill River watershed.
-In partnership with PDE, PWD hosts the Philly Water's Best Friend Spokesdog Competition where two dogs are selected to be Philly Water's Spokesdog and serve for one year as ambassadors educating dog owners on the importance of picking up pet waste.
+In partnership with PDE, PWD conducts outreach focused on educating dog owners on the importance of picking up pet waste.
 The Dog Waste Reduction Program educates dog owners about the negative impacts of dog waste on local waterways and the overall environment.
-During 2023, the program consisted of the Spokesdog Competition, Best Friends Partner Program, social media campaign, and participation in pet-related outreach events in the city.
-The 2023 Spokesdog Competition featured a social media campaign where Philadelphia dog owners were asked to share photos or videos of how they properly dispose of their pets' waste and post to social media.
-Through the Best Friends Partner Program, PDE distributed 800 copies of PWD's dog waste publications and 1,200 dog waste bag rolls to 5 vet clinics and animal shelters in the city.
+During 2024, the program consisted of the Best Friends Partner Program, social media campaigns, and participation in pet-related outreach events in the city.
+Through the Best Friends Partner Program, PDE distributed copies of PWD's dog waste publications and PWD-branded dog waste bag rolls to 4 vet clinics and animal shelters in the city.
 On a monthly basis, PDE provided educational social media posts to each of the partner organizations to promote on their own accounts.
 Sharing content on social media helps to increase the reach of the program by informing Philadelphia dog owners about the connection between dog waste, clean water, and best practices for disposal.
 Finally, PDE and PWD tabled at events like Manayunk Development Corporation's Dog Day of Summer and the PAWS Mutt Strut which enabled PDE and PWD to share information directly with dog owners about why picking up dog waste is essential to watershed protection.
-Overall, the dog waste reduction program utilized key partnerships and targeted social media to share PWD's message of keeping dog waste out of Philadelphia's local waterways.